 It’s quite a different style than the vast majority of today’s recipes: completely narrative, variations in the middle of the text.

-Pumpkin picture from page 95 of “Mother Earth’s children; the frolics of the fruits and vegetables” (1914), from the Internet Archive Book Images collection on Flickr Commons.
+- Picture of costumed children and pumpkin-head ghost from page 95 of “Mother Earth’s children; the frolics of the fruits and vegetables” (1914), from the Internet Archive Book Images collection on Flickr Commons.
 No known copyright restrictions.

 - Halloween postcard from Huron County Museum & Historic Gaol’s Flickr Commons collection.
 No known copyright restrictions.